 If you are a current serving member of the ADF, including in reserve and cadet positions, you may be eligible for medical treatment (for example, if you are in the process of being discharged from the ADF), rehabilitation and compensation or vocational services for any condition relating to your service.

-The On Base Advisory Service (OBAS) provides advice about eligibility for assistance through DVA.
-You can contact On Base Advisors either on base or during their regular scheduled visits to base.
+Veteran Support Officers (VSO's) provides advice about eligibility for assistance through DVA.
+You can contact a VSO either on base or during their regular scheduled visits to base.

-If you are an injured or ill former-ADF member, you may be eligible for a white card (for specific conditions) or a gold card (for all conditions) for health care services at DVA's expense.
-DVA Health cards are not generally provided to serving members, as these costs are ordinarily met by the ADF.
+If you are an injured or ill former-ADF member, you may be eligible for a Veteran White Card or a Veteran Gold Card for health care services at DVA's expense.
+Veteran cards are not generally provided to serving members, as these costs are ordinarily met by the ADF.

 See also current or transitioning ADF member.